paypal/Illuminator/docs/Bridge.md

 For these, the Illuminator Bridge is needed; it allows you to pass JSON to and from your application.

-Bridge API Documentation in docset format can be found in docs folder.
+Bridge API Documentation in docset format can be found in [the docs folder](com.paypal.Illuminator.docset/Contents/Resources/Documents/index.html).

 Integrating a Bridge Call into Your Application